moorepants/eme150a/content/pages/project-two.rst

   made of standard steel or aluminum structural elements.
 - The rack must be corrosion resistant and designed for an all-weather environment.
-- Each bicycles must be able to be loaded independently.
+- Each bicycle must be able to be loaded independently.
-- It should never force the user to be on the traffic side of the bus to load/unload the bicycle.
+- The rack design should never force the user to be on the traffic side of the bus to load/unload the bicycle.
 - The operation should be intuitively obvious or clear simple instructions provided on or near the rack.
-- The rack itself should weight no more than 75 lbs.
+- The rack itself should weigh no more than 75 lbs and be removable.
 - The rack should not protrude past the sides of the bus.

 Obtaining Information